BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 Stalkers already use shields, of course, but this mod equips them with "real" shields, of the sort your characters equip.
 Optionally, you can have them only use Maylay shields, as well.

+### Trailer Trashing Counts as Night

+The mission "Clan War: Trailer Trashing" has an optional objective to arrive at the Hodunk Speedway at night.
+Waiting is boring, so this mod makes it so the optional objective always completes regardless of time of day.

 ### Unlocked MMORPGFPS